Everything you need to know about starting a startup

 • Hiring staff for the first time: Can you no longer handle the work alone?
 See what to think about when hiring staff.

 • Leadership: As your company starts to grow, your role will grow too.
 You will have to be a manager.
 Leadership is a very particular skill.
-If you realise that being a leader is not exactly a strength of yours, hire a manager.
+If being a leader is not a strength of yours, hire a manager.

 • Finance your growth: To grow you will need money.
 But how do you go about finding financing?
 Find out what grants and schemes there are for startups.
 And attract investors.